-Guests may obtain wheelchairs free of charge with the deposit of a driver's license at the stroller check, located on the ground level and across the hall after entering through the Members/Accessible entrance.
-These manual wheelchairs are available in limited numbers on a first-come, first-served basis for use inside the Aquarium.
+Guests may obtain wheelchairs free of charge with the deposit of a driver's license at the stroller check, located on the ground level and across the hall after entering through the members/accessible entrance.
+These manual wheelchairs are available in limited numbers on a first-come, first-serve basis for use inside the Aquarium.

 Elevators displaying the wheelchair accessibility symbol have been designated for use by visitors who use wheelchairs while touring.

 Reserved Accessible Seating

 Reserved accessible seating is available in both the Dolphin Discovery exhibit and the 4-D Immersion Theater.
 Staff will be on hand to direct you to these seating locations.

 Reserved seating areas in Dolphin Discovery provide you and your guests with a magnificent view of these marine mammals.
 At the 4-D Immersion Theater, you will receive express entry into the theater to access the reserved seating.
 These seating areas are filled on a first-come, first-served basis, so plan to arrive early to your scheduled shows, and speak to the staff for assistance.